FAQ:

 • Thanks for signing up!
 If you didn’t receive an email right away, don’t worry.
 You’re still on our wait list.
 We only send a follow up email once the next batch of honey is ready.
 At that time, you’ll receive details about payment, shipping, and how to finalize and secure your order.
 In the meantime be sure to check your email and spam folders- just incase!

-• Yes!
-We offer both local delivery and shipping.
-Shipping costs will vary based on your zip code and the weight of your order.
+-Shipping (fees will vary based on zip code + weight of package).
 Once our next batch is ready, we’ll send you a follow up email with your total, including any shipping fees- before your asked to pay.

 • We accept Venmo and Zelle.
 Full payment details will be provided in your follow up email, once the next batch of honey is ready.